Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Self**
 > **Effect:** Shift your speed and gain a +5 power bonus to AC and Reflex defense until the start of your next turn.

-#### Lover, Not a Fighter
-You gain a +2 bonus to AC.
-#### Trained for a Job
+### Character Actor

-At 1st level, you gain one additional 1st level at-will attack power from any class other than yours.
-You must meet any requirements of that power.
-At the end of each long rest, select one encounter or daily power of your level -2 or lower from a class other than yours.
-You gain that power until your next long rest.
+At the end of each long rest, select a 1st-level at-will attack power from any discipline.
+You have access to that power until your next long rest.
-####

 ### Talents

+Choose one at character creation.

+* **Clown:** Any targets you have marked suffer an additional -2 penalty to attack rolls for any attack that does not include you.
 Your secondary ability is Dexterity.
+* **Fool:** Creatures subject to an effect you caused (e.g. a condition or persistent damage) suffer a -2 penalty to attacks against you.
+Your secondary ability is Wisdom.

 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Charisma instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.
+You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

 **Class Disciplines:** Last Laugh.